SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Related Work

 The GAN framework provides an elegant alternative to VAEs~\citep{wang2018graphgan,de2018molgan,bojchevski2018netgan,yang2019conditional,krawczuk2020gg}.
 Adversarial training is believed to encourage larger sample diversity than maximizing likelihood, and moreover, by employing a permutation invariant discriminator one sidesteps the need for graph matching.
 Nevertheless, current equivariant one-shot GANs may exhibit convergence issues requiring involved fixes~\citep{yang2019conditional} and, even after recent improvements on their generator~\cite{krawczuk2020gg,vignac2021top}, they remain less apt at modeling complex graph statistics of larger graphs.
 Our work builds and improves upon this previous work: we find that GAN generators have difficulty in faithfully capturing graph statistics---a phenomenon that manifests more prominently as graphs become larger.
 We introduce the idea of spectrum conditioning to mitigate this challenge.

 Other generation strategies include learning a score function based on annealed Langevin dynamics~\citep{pmlr-v108-niu20a} and graph normalizing flows~\cite{liu2019graph}.
 We also mention two special instances of GANs: GraphGAN models the distribution of a node's neighborhood conditioned on the rest of the graph~\cite{wang2018graphgan}, whereas NETGAN assembles a graph from a collection of random walks generated by a GAN~\cite{bojchevski2018netgan}---these models were designed for (and evaluated on) graph representation learning tasks and not graph generation.
+VAEs have also been applied on such tasks \citep{shi2020effective}.

 We note that the above discussion focuses on generally applicable methods and does not review specialized methods such as those specifically tailored to molecules~\cite{jin2018junction,you2018graph,liu2018constrained,bresson2019two,pmlr-v119-jin20a,garcia2021n,mahmood2021masked,liu2021graphebm}.